Need New Hub Ideas? Let Your Photos Lead the Way!

 I'm sure by now you, "get the picture," and since "a picture is worth a thousand words" every picture you have saved on your computer, or on a disc somewhere, could be worth a 1000 word hub...or thereabouts!

 So my suggestion to you is to head back through all the saved pictures that you have on your computer and see how many hub ideas you can get for each one.
-If you really concentrate on it for an hour, I bet you could easily come up with 50 - 100 new hub ideas.
+If you really concentrate on it for an hour, I bet you could easily come up with 50 - 100 new hub ideas which would give you plenty of new articles to publish here on the HubPages platform.
 Plus, going through all of those pictures will bring back some wonderful memories.